 Let’s stop talking about goals.
 There I said it.
 Like many of you, I’ve seen far too many articles posted these days that focus on goal-setting.
 Be honest, goal-setting is a total waste of time, unless it leads to results.
 It is time to shift the conversation.

 There is an ancient Chinese proverb that says, “The best goal is no goal at all”.
 I would not go quite that far.
 However, what it means is that we should stop allowing ourselves to be limited by certain goals, and stay open to the possibilities ahead of us.
 Continue reading…

 “A funny thing happened to me on the way to the boardroom.” – John Carroll

-Yeah, that was me some 25+ years ago.
+Yeah, that was me some 30+ years ago.
 I had it all figured out.
 My career goal was to become an AT&T senior executive and officer before my 50th birthday, and I was on a positive track to get there.
-After five promotions in eight years, I was thirty-nine years old at the time and feeling really good about the future I had mapped out.
+After five promotions in eight years, I was thirty-nine years old at the time and feeling really good about the future that I had mapped out.
 Until fate intervened and changed things.

 “If you want to make God laugh, tell Him your future plans.”

 Because of a reckless act on my part, I had a serious accident that required multiple surgeries, bone grafts, metal plates and screws to put my lower leg and ankle back together again.
 The damage was so severe the surgical team could not operate for three days until they were able to reduce the swelling and stabilize my leg.
 After two major reconstructive surgeries, I was on crutches for 9-months and had to undergo extensive physical therapy in order to resume normal activities.